ignis05/baro-sub-tools/README.md

 # Currently available tools:

 -  `change price` allows you to set your submarine's price to any value you want, without any limitations
+-  `clean walls` will remove any bloodstains, paint or water stains from the background walls

 ## Extract preview image and drones